Documents to download

 In its evidence to the report, the DWP acknowledged it does not have information to suggest if domestic abuse or coercive control are factors in a person’s decision to not use or stop using the CMS.

-The Bill is looking to amend legislation to allow a child maintenance case to be placed onto the collect and pay service if the case involves domestic abuse and one of the parents requests it.
-The collect and pay service is where where the CMS collects and passes on payments.
+The Act amends existing legislation to allow a child maintenance case to be placed onto the collect and pay service (where the CMS collects and passes on payments) if the case involves domestic abuse and one of the parents requests it.
+The collect and pay service is where the CMS collects and passes on maintenance payments.

 Northern Ireland